thunderenlight/phase-1-guide/readings/single-responsibility-methods/README.md

 end
 ```

-We've now descibed in the `#is_prime?` method what it means to be prime: (1) a number is greater than 1 and (2) it has no factors other than 1 and itself.
+We've now described in the `#is_prime?` method what it means to be prime: (1) a number is greater than 1 and (2) it has no factors other than 1 and itself.
 1 is not considered to be prime.
 This logic around 1 was not present in the original method, but is being introduced here to be mathematically correct.

 And, we have another method that we might reuse later:  `#has_factors_other_than_one_and_self?`.
 This method can be broken down itself.
 It's purpose is to identify whether the factors of a number includes any value other than 1 and the number itself.
 Finding the factors is not its responsibility; that should belong in another method.